agendasuperapp/agendasuperadmin/README.md

-# APP Agenda Super e Afiliado
+# Agenda Super Admin e Afiliados

 A new Flutter project.